gargarchit/Data_Structure_n_Algorithms/README.md

 * Programming Problems Based On Data_Structure and Algorithms consisting of basic to intermediate level problems

-> These Problems were given as a Assignment during the class of basic `Data_Structure_n_Algorithms` Course!!
+* PRs are welcome.
+To begin developing, follow the structure:

+   > Data_Structure_or_Algorithm_name/file_name.extension
+   e.g
+   > Linked_List/Cycle_Detection.c

 ------

 # Contribution Guidelines!

 Please ensure your `pull request` follow to the below guidelines:
+- Contributions are always welcome.
+Language doesn't matter.
+Just make sure you're implementing an algorithm..

-- Please be sure that program is compiling without an Error or warning before doing Pull Request.
+- Please be sure that program is compiling without an Error or warning before doing Pull Request..
-- Please Include Comments in the code about your changes you done there.
+- Please Include Comments in the code about your changes you done there..
-- Feel free to suggest any improvements to be done here in Issues.
+- Feel free to suggest any improvements to be done here in Issues..

 Appreciate your contributions and Thank You in Advance